-As a record number of people quit their jobs, labor shortages are becoming an even bigger problem for retailers who need to staff up this holiday season.
+As a record number of people quit their jobs, labor shortages are becoming an even bigger problem for retailers who need to keep stores staffed this holiday season.

-Roughly 4.4 million people, or 3% of U.S. workers, quit their jobs in September, according to data released on Friday by the Bureau of Labor Statistics.
-Retail and the food service industries saw the most turnover in September.
+Roughly 4.2 million people, or 2.8% of U.S. workers, quit their jobs in October, according to data released by the Bureau of Labor Statistics.
+Transportation, warehousing, and utilities and finance saw the most quits in October.

-The number of people who quit their retail jobs in September was 685,0000, at a rate of 4.4%.
-While this number was down from the 721,000 retail workers who left their jobs in August, mass quitting is still exacerbating existing labor shortages across the industry.
+The number of people who quit their retail jobs in October was 683,0000, at a rate of 4.4%.
+While this number was slightly down from the roughly 685,0000 retail workers who left their jobs in September, mass quitting is still intensifying labor shortages across the industry.

 A reluctance for workers to return to stressful retail jobs with low pay and unreliable hours has led to a major labor shortage across the retail industry.
 To attract and retain talent, some retailers have introduced increased pay, benefits and sign-on bonuses and have held hiring events to attract enough workers to meet consumer demand this season.